johnbillion/query-monitor/README.md

 ## A Note on Query Monitor's Implementation ##

 In order to do a few clever things, Query Monitor loads earlier than you ever thought humanly possible (almost).
-It does this by symlinking a custom `db.php` in your `WP_CONTENT_DIR`.
-This file (when present) gets included before the database driver is loaded, meaning this portion of Query Monitor loads before WordPress even engages its brain.
+It does this by symlinking a custom `db.php` into your `WP_CONTENT_DIR`.
+This file gets included before the database driver is loaded, meaning this portion of Query Monitor loads before WordPress even engages its brain.

 In this file is Query Monitor's extension to the `wpdb` class which: